Born on 25 December 1942

 And the light of God will shine brightly by their union in many parts of the world".

 Thus Annie began her lifelong ministry as Zac's helper.
-As she looks back now over 44 years of life and ministry together in many parts of the world, she sees the fulfilment of that prophecy that was made at their wedding.
+As she looks back now, over more than 50 years of life and ministry together in many parts of the world, she sees the fulfilment of that prophecy that was made at their wedding.

 God enabled them to raise four sons who today are also bold witnesses of the same truths that their parents have proclaimed for so many years.
 Thus the testimony of God moves forth in purity and power to another generation.
 Zac has often said,